phip1611/noto-sans-mono-bitmap-rs/README.md

   Yes and I can't do anything about it.
 I get the line height from the TTF font and if I don't respect this value, certain characters will be cut off.
 I'm not an expert in font rendering.
 But for what it is, it is good enough.
+  However, if you render the font into a framebuffer, you can cut of 1-2px on the top and one on the bottom, which should be fine for normal ASCII.

 ## Trivia
 The rasterization was done with the awesome [fontdue-Crate](https://crates.io/crates/fontdue).